1.0: Editor overview

 After hitting Store, you can disconnect - or change the page - on the module.
 The configurations you applied to the module will be saved on the module's memory and it will be recalled when you connect the module again.

 The Editor is crucial while configuring the unit, but after the configurations are made it can be closed.
 Grid's MIDI and Keyboard related functions will work without the Editor.
-On the other hand, some packages may require the Editor to be open in the background, but this will always be indicated on the installed package.
+On the other hand, Packages require the Editor to be open in the background, but this will always be indicated on the installed package.

 Create a Profile or Preset